paraslonic/GCB_MAN/docs/interface.rst

 Note that edges are of different colors in the graph: black and red.
 Shown in red are edges from the reference genome, all other edges are black, they correspond to genes neighbourhood variants not present in a reference genome.

 Nodes have different colors too.
 Nodes of reference genome genes are colored red if they are located inbetween ``Start coordinate - neigbhourhood`` and ``End coordinate + neigbhourhood``; they are colored pink if they are present in a reference genome, but are located outside the mentioned region.
 Nodes of genes, that are absent in a reference genome, are colored green.
-Gray rectangle is drawn around nodes located between ``Start coordinate`` and ``End coordinate`` (lac operon genes in our case).
+Gray rectangle is drawn around nodes located between ``Start coordinate`` and ``End coordinate`` (lac operon genes in this case).

-Parameter ``neigbhourhood`` is used

 More clear layout can be obtained manually by left clicking and dragging nodes with mouse.

 .. image:: img/tutorial/use1/use4_.png

-We can see now that operon is located in a conservative context in most of the genomes (thick edges designated with 1 and 2).
+We can see now that operon is located in a conserved context in most of the genomes (thick edges designated with 1 and 2).
-We may notice that one of the operon’s genes is absent in some set of genomes.
-By left clicking on that gene we can examine its gene product.
+One of the operon’s genes is absent in some set of genomes.
+By left clicking on that gene we can select it and know its gene product.
 Gene products are assigned with `Prokka <https://github.com/tseemann/prokka>`__ tool in the web version of GCB.
-Text in popup box is formated as ```product: length (position)``` (length in nucleotides, position is reported only for genes present in refernce genome).

 .. image:: img/tutorial/use1/select_node.gif